Green Herb and Wensleydale Pancakes with Spinach

 by Jane Curran, Rebecca Smith on Thursday, 2 February 2012

 Who says pancakes have to be sweet?
-Add these savoury pancakes to your list of favourites
+Wensleydale and spinach pancakes will become a firm favourite

 - 100g (4oz) plain flour